By Eric Bright

 We can only learn about them.
 We can not even have faith in them for having faith, among many other things needs accepting them in the first place.

 The laws of logic cannot be reversed, because to reverse them one has to assume them first.

-In the past thousands of years, people have tried to find other logical systems that might be able to do things that the three laws of logic prohibit, like building formal system that allow contradictions for instance, or building logical systems that do not respect the law of identity, and so on.
+In the past thousands of years, people have tried to find other logical systems that might be able to do things that the three laws of logic prohibit, like building a formal system that allows contradictions for instance, or building logical systems that do not respect the law of identity, and so on.
 Guess what.
 They all turned out to be assuming what they were trying to eradicate.